NowacekLab/Welcome/README.md

 The purpose of having this GitHub organization is to 1) share finished code/toolboxes between people in the lab and 2) work on analyses for proejcts that are collaboartions between lab members.
 Individual projects that are unfinished should be stored on your personal GitHub.

-## Background Informatiom about GitHub
 ### What is a repository? (adapted from the GitHub documentation)
 Right now, we’re in a GitHub repository within the Nowacek Lab organization called "Welcome".
 A repository is like a folder or storage space for your project.
 If you go to the [home page of this organization](https://github.com/NowacekLab), you can see what other repo's exist in this organization which look at lot more like a typical repo.
 Your project's repository contains all its files such as code, documentation, images, and more.
 It also tracks every change that you—or your collaborators—make to each file, so you can always go back to previous versions of your project if you make any mistakes.

 You can own repositories individually (on your own GitHub account), or you can share ownership of repositories with other people in an organization (like the Nowacek Lab).

-You can restrict who has access to a repository by mkaing a repository public or private.
+You can restrict who has access to a repository by making a repository public or private.
 You'll have this option when you first make a repository and can change it at any time in the settings tab.

-If you're unsure, it's probably best to just make it private.
-You can always make it public later.
+### Set up
+1. Make a GitHub account.
+If you are viewing this you probably already have one.

+2. Download the [GitHub Desktop](https://desktop.github.com/) app.
+This GUI will let you interact with GitHub from the desktop and will allow you to push/pull changes that you may make both locally and in your repo on the GitHub website without needing to use the terminal.

+3. Open GitHub Desktop.

+#### I want to use code/a toolbox that exists in the Nowacek Lab GitHub organization... how do I get copies of the files?

+#### Have completed code/a toolbox that I want to add to the Nowacek Lab GitHub organization... how do I add my files?

+#### I want to actively work on code/a toolbox with another lab member and want to store our work on the Nowacek Lab GitHub organization... how do I add my files/edit them?

+### More information about GitHub

 #### README files
 Every repository should have a README file to tell other people why your project is useful, what they can do with your project, and how they can use it.
 README.md files are typically written in Markdown which is what the ".md" stands for.
 Your README file will be the first thing a person sees when they look at your repo.README files typically include information on: